 At the November 2011 ASPRS Pecora Conference in Washington DC a meeting was held to present a draft concept and initiate the effort to update and revise the existing accuracy standard.
 The initial draft concept outline for the standard was presented by Dr. Qassim Abdullah.
 This outline was based on discussions during the initial teleconferences as well as Dr. Abdullah's extensive past work on the subject through his PE&RS Mapping Matters column.
 Several conference calls were held to assimilate more information, identify, discuss and resolve key issues.A Hot Topic session was presented in Sacramento (Spring, 2012) to solicit additional feedback from the membership.
 During this session, an updated accuracy table was presented by Dr. Dave Maune, based on the concepts outlined in the initial draft concept and additional work Dr. Maune was doing related to an update of the US Army Corps of Engineers engineering manual sections on mapping guidelines and standards.This table was further revised over the summer and an updated version was presented at the 2012 Fall conference in Tampa Bay.
 After the 2012 fall conference, a subcomittee chaired by Dr. Maune and including Dr. Abdullah and Karl Heidemann, worked to develop a complete working draft of a new standard.
 The initial draft was reviewed by the overall committee.
 Additional comments, modifications and contributions were incorporated into the current version, which is now being submitted for review and comment by the overall ASPRS membership.

-- Initial e-mail comment and review by ASPRS membership (Comment period closes Oct.
+- Initial e-mail comment and review by ASPRS membership (Comment period closed Oct.
 14, 2013)

-- Publish draft for in PE&RS for full public review: Dec/Jan.
-2014
+- Revised draft published in PE&RS for full public review: Dec.
+2013

 Current Comments and Background Materials